About the roadshow

 Poverty and Equality Commission

-Our Participation Officer, Kevin, and Policy Officer, Cameron worked with the Poverty and Inequality Commision (PIC) to ensure young people’s views informed the Commission’s report on the Scottish Government’s ‘Tackling Child Poverty Delivery Plan.’
+Our Participation Officer, Kevin, and Policy Officer, Cameron worked with the Poverty and Inequality Commission (PIC) to ensure young people’s views informed the Commission’s report on the Scottish Government’s ‘Tackling Child Poverty Delivery Plan.’
 We were excited to be involved, particularly as this was the first time the Commission had involved children and young people in their scrutiny process.

 Kevin and Cameron helped deliver three workshops with young people aged between 12 and 17, including one session with our young advisers group.
 In the sessions, the young people explored what child poverty meant to them, their thoughts on the actions being taken to reduce child poverty and what more needs to be done to tackle it.
 One participant, age 16 said: “When I think of poverty, I think of inequality…it’s not fair and it’s not right”.